-- In 2017, Mr. Parsley continued to oversee several functions throughout the bank and manage them well, with responsibility for the balance sheet, CCAR, capital markets, and retail lending. - He continued the integration of our mortgage and home equity businesses in 2017, aligning distribution efforts, combining operational areas and delivering on the first phase of our system implementation. - He also delivered outstanding investment portfolio performance, beating the benchmark index on a total basis by almost \$600 million (or 86 basis points) in 2017 - our best performance in five years. - Based on his accomplishments in leading several functions across the enterprise, he was named Chief Operating Officer in 2018.
+- In 2018, Mr. Parsley was named Chief Operating Officer of PNC and he continued to oversee several broad functions, including our consumer lending business, asset and liability management, capital markets activities and CCAR. - He continued to lead the integration of our mortgage and home equity businesses, aligning distribution efforts and combining operational areas while reducing overall issues and making significant progress in this challenging and complex initiative. - On the balance sheet side, Mr. Parsley delivered outstanding investment portfolio performance, exceeding the benchmark index on a total basis by over \$430 million (62 basis points) in 2018. - The capital markets group delivered improved business results in several business lines, achieving record net income in 2018.